Xeljira/kafka_rust/README.md

 # kafka_rust
-This is a short example of Kafka condumer and producer
+This is a short example of Kafka consumer and producer